8 min read

-Federal Reserve Chair, Jerome Powell, said after the meeting that Fed officials “are more comfortable that [the economic conditions for raising rates] will be met somewhat sooner than previously anticipated.” (source)
+Federal Reserve Chair, Jerome Powell, said after the meeting that Fed officials “are more comfortable than [the economic conditions for raising rates] will be met somewhat sooner than previously anticipated.” (source)

 At the same time, the Fed reinforced that they still view more extreme, immediate inflation pressures as “transitory.”
 But that doesn’t do much to combat the market’s natural reaction to anticipated regulatory measures.

-So, what is really going on?
+So, what is going on?
 Is this a full-on growth scare?
-Like just about everything else over the past year, it’s difficult to predict, and much depends on the COVID-19 trajectory.
+Like everything else over the past year, it’s difficult to predict, and much depends on the COVID-19 trajectory.

 Will the Delta variant continue to spread at an increasing rate?
 If it does, will government leaders turn to the same restriction measures they did before?
 If it doesn’t, and the economy continues on its upward trajectory, will the federal reserve tighten up its inflation measures even more?
 How will the end of stimulus measures play a role?

-These are the kinds of questions market strategists are asking, but the only real answer is that there is no sure answer.
+These are the kinds of questions market strategists are asking, but the only honest answer is there is no sure answer.
 Still, it doesn’t (and shouldn’t) stop industry leaders from trying to navigate it all.

 More like this